ywangd/midle/README.md

 - Only anonymous structure is supported.
 This means no named structure, no inheritance.
 - Compound operators are not supported, i.e. `++`, `--`, `+=`, `-=`, etc.
-- Pointer and pointer de-reference are not supported, i.e. `*pointer`
+- Pointer de-reference is not supported, i.e. `*pointer`
 - The `->` operator is not supported as most times it can be replaced by `.`
 - Creation and assignment of system variables are not supported
 - Parenthesis over assignment statement are not supported, i.e. `x = (y = 42)`